Loader gif

 Won’t my business be considered a hobby if I don’t show a profit in two out of five years?

-Your business may be considered a hobby if you don’t make a profit for two out of five years, but that’s not always the case.
+Your business may be considered a hobby if you don’t make a profit for two out of the last five tax years, but that’s not always the case.

 Is there a minimum amount of money I have to make in an activity before I report it?